Andy Williams (footballer, born 1962): Career

 After a mid-table finish in 1992–93, County loaned Williams out to Second Division Huddersfield Town at the start of the 1993–94 campaign.
-He played six games for the "Terriers", before he was allowed to re-sign with former club Rotherham United in October 1993.
-He struggled with a knee injury, and at the end of the 1994–95 season he moved on to league rivals Hull City – who had tried to sign him in 1988 but lost out to Leeds.
-Hull finished bottom of the league in 1995–96, and so were relegated into the Third Division.
+He played six games for the "Terriers" before he was allowed to re-sign with former club Rotherham United in October 1993.
+He struggled with a knee injury, and at the end of the 1994–95 season, he moved on to league rivals Hull City – who had tried to sign him in 1988 but lost out to Leeds.
+Hull finished bottom of the league in 1995–96, and so were relegated to the Third Division.
 Williams left Hull but remained in the fourth tier, signing non-contract terms with Scarborough.
-He made his debut in a goalless home draw with Cardiff City on 17 August, and also played in a League Cup draw at former club Hull three days later.
-This was to be his last professional game, though he did later turn out for non-league clubs Guiseley, Gainsborough Trinity, and Matlock Town.
+He made his debut in a goalless home draw with Cardiff City on 17 August and also played in a League Cup draw at former club Hull three days later.
+This was to be his last professional game, though he did later turn out for non-League clubs Guiseley, Gainsborough Trinity, and Matlock Town.